lise-rg/VV-ISTIC-TP3/exercises/balanced-strings.md

 | string is a sequence of balanced strings| YES ? -> Balanced | NO ? -> Unbalanced

 So we made our test to have all our partitioning covered.

 2 .
-Our coverage was at 100% after creation of our tests.
+Our coverage was at 100% after the creation of our tests.

 3 .
+We have three conditions with only "&&" and as we know our coverage is 100% the conditions have necessarily been covered.
+We also have one condition with "||" and we have already added all necessary tests to cover all cases.

 4 .
-You can see the result of our pit test with the command : `mvn test-compile org.pitest:pitest-maven:mutationCoverage`
+You can see the result of our pit test with the command: `mvn test-compile org.pitest:pitest-maven:mutationCoverage`
  ![HERE](https://github.com/lise-rg/VV-ISTIC-TP3/blob/main/exercises/pit%20report%20balanced%20string.png)